History of South Carolina: Fort Sumter

-Civil War devastates the state
+Civil War

 The South was at a disadvantage in number, weaponry, and maritime skills; the region did not have much of a maritime tradition and few sailors.
 Federal ships sailed south and blocked off one port after another.
 As early as November, Union troops occupied the Sea Islands in the Beaufort area, and established an important base for the soldiers and ships that would obstruct the ports at Charleston and Savannah.
 Many plantation owners had already fled to distant interior refuges, sometimes taking their slaves with them.

 Those African-Americans who remained on the Sea Islands became the first "freedmen" of the war.
 Under military supervision, the Sea Islands became a laboratory for education, with Northern missionary teachers finding former enslaved adults as well as children eager for learning.
 The supervisors assigned plots of plantation land to individual freedmen households, who began to do subsistence farming, generally of food crops and cotton or rice.

 Despite South Carolina's important role, and the Union's unsuccessful attempt to take Charleston from 1863 onward, fighting was largely limited to naval activities until almost the end of the war.
 Having completed his March to the Sea at Savannah in 1865, Union General Sherman took his army to Columbia, then north into North Carolina.
-With most major Confederate resistance eliminated by this point, the Union army was nearly unopposed.
+With most major Confederate resistance eliminated by this point, the Union Army was nearly unopposed.
 Sherman's troops embarked on an orgy of looting and destruction as there was widespread resentment at South Carolina being "the mother of secession" and the principal reason why the war started in the first place.
 Columbia and many other towns were burned.